emtes/se-unit-2-study-guide/README.md

 **tags:** #mutability
 **key:** "`b` points to the same object referenced by `a`"

+- this logs `goals: "Cielo"` because objects are a mutable data type and resignining b to the value of a points to the same space in a memory.

 10. **Where does the following code throw an error?
 What type of error?
 Why?**
 ```javascript